On Holocaust Remembrance Day: A third of survivors in the US are poor

 As they age, this last generation of survivors incurs increasingly complex financial needs.

-Their poverty is due to a number of factors, said Masha Pearl, executive director of The Blue Card.
+The poverty is due to a number of factors, said Masha Pearl, executive director of The Blue Card.

 "They tend to be very isolated, losing their families during the war and then either did not or could not have children," said Pearl.
 "Many started working in menial jobs because they did not have the language skills.
 Today they are in their 80s and 90s and it is beyond difficult to make ends meet."